How to Establish Lasting Father-Child Ties

 You can judge how important a habit is by how consistently you do it.
-Feeding time, grocery shopping and health checkups usually happen as planned; so should play time, conversation time, prayer time, cleanup time and anything else that you want your child to consider important.
+Feeding time, grocery shopping and health checkups usually happen as planned; so should play time, conversation time, prayer time, cleanup time and anything else that you want your child to consider important as he gets older.
 The values, the habits, the activities that you want to form the basic structure of his life have to be taught repeatedly.
 Be clear about what is acceptable and what is not; and be consistent with your approval and disapproval.

 (8) Be Forgiving